Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Orijen is a great food option for pet parents who have a little extra pocket money to spoil their dogs.
 This high-quality, high-protein dog food is made in the USA, making it an excellent option for pet parents who like their products made close to home.
 It also features a freeze-dried raw coating to make it extra tempting for your pup.

-This recipe is both grain and gluten-free, making it an excellent option for dogs who have seizures.
+This recipe is both grain and gluten-free, making it an excellent option for dogs that have seizures.
 This food features a high protein content of 85% high-quality animal proteins.
 Those proteins will go a long way towards keeping your dog’s brain healthy and helping to reduce seizure activity!

 Pros